 The carrying amounts of cash equivalents, short-term investments, accounts receivable and accounts payable and accrued expenses approximate fair value due to the short maturities of the respective instruments.
-The carrying values of long-term investments and capital lease obligations approximate fair value.
+The carrying values of long-term investments, line of credit and capital lease obligations approximate fair value.